Looking for a thin iPhone SE (2020) case? We've got you covered.

 - Minimal protection

-There's no bulk, no branding, just 0.02 inches of plastic between you and your iPhone.

-Best Compromise: Speck iPhone SE Presidio Pro
+Best compromise: Speck iPhone SE Presidio Pro

-While this case isn't among the thinnest possible cases, it's a compromise between thin and heavy-duty.
-Speck is a brand known for protection, and this is Speck's thinnest case.
+While the Speck iPhone Presidio Pro case isn't among the thinnest possible cases, it's a compromise between thin and heavy-duty.
+In my review of the case, I noted that I feel comfortable using this as my everyday case because Speck is a brand known for protection, and this is Speck's thinnest case.
 This dual-layer case offers 10-foot drop protection with its trademarked IMPACTIUM™ material on the inner perimeter of the case.

 This material compresses on impact, which absorbs and disperses shock.
 The case has an anti-microbial treatment to inhibit bacteria growth.
 Plus, the raised bezel offers face-down screen protection.
 Additionally, All Speck cases come with a lifetime warranty.